gitethanwoo/vercel-page-form/BLOG_POST.md

 - Focuses on Vercel-relevant case studies and solutions
 - The research prompt instructs the AI to focus strictly on company information and not to perform personal research

+**Custom Knowledge Base Integration**
+One of the most powerful features is the ability to create domain-specific knowledge bases using [Upstash's Documentation Crawler](https://upstash.com/docs/search/tools/documentationcrawler).
+This allows you to crawl your own documentation, knowledge base, or any website and create a searchable index for AI research.
+The crawler automatically discovers all internal documentation links, crawls each page, tracks new or obsolete data, and upserts the new records into your Upstash Search index.

 **Phase 2: Email Generation**
 - Creates a personalized sales email with:
   - Warm opening